 - You can ask to look at your PHI and get a copy of it.
+We will have 30 days to send it to you.
+If we need more time, we have to let you know.
 We don't have your whole medical record, though.
-If you want a copy of your whole medical record, ask your doctor or health clinic. - You can ask us to change the medical record we have for you if you think something is wrong or missing. - Sometimes, you can ask us not to share your PHI.
+If you want a copy of your whole medical record, ask your doctor or health clinic. - You can ask us to change the medical record we have for you if you think something is wrong or missing.
+We will have 60 days to send it to you.
+If we need more time, we have to let you know. - Sometimes, you can ask us not to share your PHI.
 But we don't have to agree to your request. - You can ask us to send PHI to a different address than the one we have for you or in some other way.
 We can do this if sending it to the address we have for you may put you in danger. - You can ask us to tell you all the times over the past six years we've shared your PHI with someone else.
-This won't list the times we've shared it because of health care, payment, everyday health care business or some other reasons we didn't list here. - You can ask for a paper copy of this notice at any time, even if you asked for this one by email. - If you pay the whole bill for a service, you can ask your doctor not to share the information about that service with us.
+This won't list the times we've shared it because of health care, payment, everyday health care business or some other reasons we didn't list here.
+We will have 60 days to send it to you.
+If we need more time, we have to let you know. - You can ask for a paper copy of this notice at any time, even if you asked for this one by email. - If you pay the whole bill for a service, you can ask your doctor not to share the information about that service with us.